About the rollout

 What is the national smart meter rollout?

-By the end of 2020, around 53 million smart meters will be fitted in over 30 million premises (households and businesses) across Wales, Scotland and England.
+By the end of 2020, around 53 million smart meters will be fitted in more than 30 million premises (households and businesses) across Wales, Scotland and England.
 The programme is already underway.
-We're in the first stages and over three million smart meters have already been installed across Great Britain.
+We're in the first stages and more than four million smart meters have already been installed across Great Britain.
 This is the biggest national infrastructure project in our lifetimes and it will enable a more energy efficient system for Great Britain.